melroy89/RamBam/README.md

 # Notes

+- The 'Number of Requests test' is faster than the 'Duration test', because duration test needs to check the current time passed.
 - Enable debug output via: `--debug` flag.
 - If you have a self-signed certificate try to use `-o` flag to override verifcation or disable peer certificate verification using: `--disable-peer-verify` flag.
 - Silent all output via : `-s` flag.